2. Summary of Significant Accounting Policies

 Shipping and Handling

 The Company establishes a liability upon the issuance of merchandise credits and the sale of gift cards.
-Breakage income related to gift cards which are no longer reportable under state escheatment laws of $47,603 and $158,532 for the period of November 3, 2016 through September 30, 2017 and fiscal year ended September 30, 2018, respectively, is recorded in other income in our consolidated financial statements.
-No amounts were recorded for breakage for any period prior to November 3, 2016.
+Breakage income related to gift cards which are no longer reportable under state escheatment laws for the three months ended March 31, 2019 and 2018, was $14,844 and $66,531, respectively.
+Breakage income for the six months ended March 31, 2019 and 2018, was $128,844 and $93,143, respectively.
+Breakage income is recorded in other income in our consolidated financial statements.
+The gift card liability at March 31, 2019 and September 30, 2018 is $1,582,604 and $1,498,125, respectively, and is recorded in accrued liabilities in our consolidated financial statements.

 Fair Value Measurements